geoportti/geospatial-challenge-camp/source/tabs/researchers.rst

-        **Students with diverse backgrounds are encouraged to apply** (e.g. geography, IT, design, engineering, environmental sciences, social sciences, communications, etc) and also scientists and students specializing on the theme of the challenge **Health and Wellbeing**.
+        **Students with diverse backgrounds are encouraged to apply** (e.g. geography, IT, design, engineering, environmental sciences, social sciences, communications, etc) and also scientists and students specializing on the theme of the challenge **Sustainable Mobility and Transportation**.

     .. grid-item-card:: :fas:`person` Places available

         Maximum **30 Researchers and Students** will be accepted to the Challenge Camp.
-Confirmation for accepted applicants will be sent on 28th January 2025.
+A confirmation email will be sent for accepted applicants.

 Learning objectives